Packaging for eCommerce | Unboxing what you need to know

 A True Look at eCommerce Website Prices South Africa (2023)

-May 24, 2023Gone are the days when scoffing off your product packaging as just another nice-to-have did the trick.
-The recent boom in eCommerce and the expansion of the online marketplace landscape means the way you tackle packaging for eCommerce needs to keep up.
+Gone are the days when scoffing off your eCommerce product packaging as just another nice-to-have that did the trick.
+The recent boom and expansion of the online marketplace means the way you tackle eCommerce packaging and unboxing needs to keep up with new standards.

 But breaking down the barriers between what works and what doesn’t should be as simple (and enjoyable) as a YouTube unboxing tutorial.
 Luckily with rapid expansion comes swift innovation, and in an always-connected society, worthwhile techniques and ideas wait around every corner.

-Now, let’s unpack all that goes into eCommerce packaging and how you can maximise its effects on your entire business — beyond just a pretty-looking box.
+Now, let’s unpack all that goes into eCommerce packaging and how you can maximise its effects on your entire business—beyond just a pretty-looking box.

 Defining eCommerce product packaging

 But, more than that, it also translates to finer elements, including the outer container, infill material, and other potential package inserts specific to your brand.
+Consider this: as impressive as your product might be, it’s worth very little if it doesn’t reach its destination in one piece.

-Consider this, though.
-As impressive as your product might be, it’s worth very little if it doesn’t reach its destination in one piece.
-Add to this an extra thought-provoking element.
-Should it arrive in one piece, your product packaging is the first interaction your customer has after they checked out on your website.
+Add an extra thought-provoking element to that—should it arrive in one piece, your product packaging is the first interaction your customer has after they check out on your website.

 You tick several boxes simultaneously with the correct packaging design, material, dedicated purpose, and artistic flair. eCommerce packaging, then, is about so much more than just boxing.